 Place one hand on the wither and the palm of your other hand on the point of hip.
 GENTLY place pressure on the point of hip in a straight line towards the back of the horse.
 Hold for 30seconds and repeat 3 times on each side.
 Some horses may find this one more difficult than others, take your time and increase the stretch slowly.
 If your horse tries to move away, ask for less stretch.
 If the muscles of the back are twitching hold the stretch and don’t ask for any more until this has stopped.
-Severe twitching may suggest your horse needs more quality time with the Massage Pad or with a Musculoskeletal Therapist.
+Severe twitching may suggest your horse is in a bit more discomfort and would benefit from a once over by your vet.

 - Back lift

 Run your finger tips down the crease in the muscles on your horses’ hind quarters, to encourage you horse to tilt their pelvis and lift through the lumbosacral region.
 ‘Tickle’ the area to try and maintain the lift for 15 seconds, repeat 3 times.
 Don’t try this one if you know your horse can be a bit handy with their back legs!

 Baited Stretches of the Head and Neck